MicrosoftDocs/OfficeDocs-SharePoint/migration/managed-metadata-migration.md

 ## What is supported

-The SharePoint Migration Tool supports having only **one** Managed Metadata Service (MMS) term store set as the default.
+The SharePoint Migration Tool supports having only **one** Managed Metadata Service (MMS) term store *set as the default*.
 This is the term store which contains the site collection group.

 > [!NOTE]
 > If more than one term store is marked as the default, the SharePoint Migration Tool (SPMT) will not be able to determine which term store to migrate.
 This can result in breaking managed metadata columns which refer to the term store content.